nimzi/FunctionalProgramming/README.md

 let result' =  Manhattan |> (flip squaredLength) {x = 3.0, y = 4.0}
 ```

+We could think of the above computation as happening inside a **context** of a _metric_ where we **configure** the context prior to its utilization.
+This is a typical way of organizing code in a postfunctional language.
+Rather than building and connecting objects that cater to a given use case one configures a context in which a computation takes place.
+Moreover, this is **just natural** in languages which support [dynamic scoping or late binding] (https://en.wikipedia.org/wiki/Scope_(computer_science)#:~:text=In%20practice%2C%20with%20lexical%20scope,function%2C%20and%20so%20on%2C%20progressing).

 As a sidenote notice that a Python equivalent of the above would look something along the lines of `flip(squaredLength)(Manhattan, Vector2(3,4))`.
 This isn't bad, but try mentally extending this thought process in its natural direction and its easy to conclude that the operator based syntax exerts much lower cognitive load than the army of parens in a highly nested C-style function call syntax.
 E.g. `f(g(h(k(arg))))` tends to be less readable than a **pipe** operator `|>` based version `arg |> k |> h |> g |> f`.

 It is worth noticing that partial application feature all but obliterates the need for _creational patterns_ (as in OO parlance) such as _Factory_, _Builder_, and _Decorator_.
 In the dot notation world it is common to use a builder _syntactic_ pattern to clean tings up.
 There we chain method calls as in `arg.k().h().g().f()`.
 This looks suspiciously similar to the `arg |> k |> h |> g |> f`, however, to achive "dotness" we have to invest in declaring possibly multiple classes that cooperate in this way; we have to come up with **good** names for the calles too.
 Piping supported by naturaly currying and partial application is just more flexible and concise.

-Picking up where we left off, we could think of the above F# computation as happening inside a **context** of a _metric_ where we **configure** the context prior to its utilization.
-This thought process of computing in a context and of configuring a context shows up all over the place in functional design.

 ```F#
 type Vector2 = {x:float; y:float}